Plastic in the Sea – The Sea as Trash Can

-Not only the industry leads sewage into the sea.
-Each of us uses the sea directly or indirectly as a rubbish bin.
+It is not just the industry that dumps wastewater into the sea.
+Each of us also uses the sea directly or indirectly as a rubbish bin.
 Our task is to limit the amount and the kind of rubbish.
 Most of the substances conducting into the sea cannot be reused or broken down by nature and cause soiling, destruction and in the end the death of the seas.

 Today, plastic debris is one of the biggest sources of global marine pollution.
 And it is not only found in areas where people live.
 Far out at sea, marine debris is gathered by ocean currents and bundles up as giant waste patches.
 In the middle of the North Pacific Ocean, between Hawaii and California, the so called Great Pacific Waste Patch has formed which is the size of Western Europe.
 The patch weighs an estimated three million tons, exceeding the regional plankton volume by a factor of six.
 The South Pacific, Atlantic, Mediterranean and Indian Oceans also contain conglomerations of plastic waste trapped in a never-ending plastic carousel.

-Around 20% of the waste that is disposed of daily in the sea comes from ships.
-However, an alarming 80% of marine waste pollution is land-based.
-Every year, around 8’000’000 tons of plastic end up in the seas.
-Plastic waste is also carried directly into the sea by wind, floods and rivers (even from regions far from the coast).
+Around 20% of the waste that is disposed of daily in the sea comes from ships, but all the rest comes directly from the mainland.
+Waste is also carried directly into the sea by wind, floods and rivers (even from regions far from the coast).
+From all this garbage the amount of plastic is immense.
+Every year, more than 9 million tons of plastic end up in the seas.
+We only see 1 percent of these 9 tons floating on the surface.
+Most of the rest is floating under the sea surface or is already in the deep sea, as plastic slowly sinks at some point.
 If this pollution by plastic continues unchanged, there will be more garbage than fish in the seas by the year 2050.

 The “out of sight, out of mind” expression doesn’t work with the rubbish.
 Everything we throw away thoughtlessly will come back to us one day.
-Even if we cannot see the rubbish anymore in the water or wherever – it is still there!
+Even if we cannot see the garbage in the sea anymore – it is still there!

 (Source: www.oceancare.org / www.oceaneye.ch)